-Camden Local Authority publishes on its website a Camden Local Offer - setting out a wide range of information about the specialist services, schools, colleges and organisations that can provide support and information for families of children and young people with SEN/D. It explains the procedures for requesting an assessment for an Education Health and Care Plan (EHCP) - which has replaced the SEN statement.
+Camden Local Authority publishes on its website a Camden Local Offer - setting out a wide range of information about the specialist services, schools, colleges and organisations that can provide support and information for families of children and young people with SEN/D. It explains the procedures for requesting an assessment for an Education Health and Care Plan (EHCP).
 It can be accessed at: www.localoffer.camden.gov.uk